 While maintaining a healthy dental hygiene regimen can ensure that your teeth don’t suffer from decay or gum disease, you can still get a cracked tooth from wear and tear or a traumatic event.
 Sometimes a cracked tooth will not be immediately noticed but will make itself known when you experience pain while chewing your food, or in response to hot or cold foods.
-Cracked teeth can be saved and normal function returned with the help of an endodontic specialist.
+Cracked teeth can be saved and normal function returned with the help of an endodontic specialist in Washington DC.

 What Makes A Cracked Tooth So Painful?